-T), and the probability of an attack on a system s is given by $Pr(s \in Attack) = Pr(AttackType = T) \times$ $Severity(v \in s)$, where $Severity(v \in s)$ is a function that considers the severity of the vulnerabilities in the system s.
+Likelihood estimations are built by considering the average threat level posed by a vulnerability and the estimated probability of receiving an attack by a certain attacker.
+For example, attacks of type T may be assigned a certain probability Pr(AttackType = T), and the probability of an attack on a system s is given by $Pr(s \in Attack) = Pr(AttackType = T) \times Severity(v \in s)$, where $Severity(v \in s)$ is a function that considers the severity of the vulnerabilities in the system s.
 This function may be a transformation of the average or maximum severity.
-This is what currently prescribed by many standards for Information Risk Management (including PCI-DSS, ISO 27001, NIST 800-30), that suggest to consider a positive correlation between vulnerability severity and likelihood of attack.^(56,57,17) Pr(AttackType = T) is typically estimated using pre-defined tables (see for example Table V , defined over Eurocontrol's guidelines).
+This is what currently prescribed by many standards for Information Risk Management (including PCI-DSS, ISO 27001, NIST 800-30), that suggest to consider a positive correlation between vulnerability severity and likelihood of attack.
+[56, 57, 17] Pr(AttackType = T) is typically estimated using pre-defined tables (see for example Table 5, defined over Eurocontrol's guidelines).

 Other methods focus on using feature extraction to enumerate security events (e.g. as recorded by network sensors) and estimate probability of occurrence from there.
-This is however known to be a poor indicator of likelihood of attack.^(10,58) As a result, likelihood of attack is typically assessed by means of expert judgment.(23)
+This is however known to be a poor indicator of likelihood of attack.
+[10, 58] As a result, likelihood of attack is typically assessed by means of expert judgment.
+[23]

 To perform the final evaluation both ISO/27001 and NIST 800-30 standards suggest the use of risk matrices as a tool to support such decisions.
-Table III reports a simple example of a 3x3 risk matrix, where the interaction between the rare, frequent, certain likelihood levels and the minor, severe, critical consequence levels, results in a final 3-level risk evaluation from low to high.
+Table 3reports a simple example of a 3x3 risk matrix, where the interaction between the rare, frequent, certain likelihood levels and the minor, severe, critical consequence levels, results in a final 3-level risk evaluation from low to high.